 The following study is based on data made available to CarBeast, provided by our business partners.

-The problem is seen primarily in the E90/E92 generation, which covers model years 2008 to 2013.
-The cost of this repair is about $1,300 for a single actuator replacement, but can vary depending on:
+The problem is seen primarily in the 2011/2012 Chassis Cab models of the Dodge Ram truck.
+The cost of this repair is about $650, but can vary depending on:

 Using NLP technology, CarBeast automatically understands the content in each repair record.
-Our data shows about 65 cases of throttle actuator replacements, for the 2011 BMW M3 alone, and 199 cases across all M3s.
+Our data shows 76 cases of NOx sensor replacement for 2011 Dodge Ram Chassis Cabs alone and 59 for model year 2012.
 Figure 1 is an example of such a case.

-The left pane shows the notes (provided by the technician at a dealership) that describe the complaint, cause, and correction.
-The right pane shows the structured repair code (“Replaced Throttle Actuator”) automatically extracted by NLP technology.
+The left pane shows the notes (provided by a technician at a dealership) that describe the complaint, cause, and correction.
+The pane on the right shows the repair code ‘Replaced Nitrogen Oxide Sensor’ automatically extracted by NLP technology.

 Together with the data and NLP technology, predictive and diagnostic models power CarBeast Foresight and CarBeast Insight.

 CarBeast Foresight presents a list of likely repairs by using machine learning.
 One of the metrics generated by the Foresight machine learning model is the hazard ratio.
 It indicates if a particular vehicle make, model and year is more or less likely to require a repair, compared to the general population of vehicles.
-The hazard ratio for a 2011 BMW M3 requiring a throttle actuator replacement was found to be significantly large.
-This is a clear indicator that this problem occurs at a greater rate for BMW M3s compared to most other cars.
+The hazard ratios for 2011/2012 Dodge Ram Chassis Cabs requiring a NOx sensor replacement were found to be significantly large.
+This is a clear indicator that this problem occurs at a greater rate for Dodge Ram Chassis Cabs compared to most other trucks.

-For a typical 2011 BMW M3, the forecast shows a throttle actuator among the top repairs anticipated.
+For a typical 2011 Dodge Ram Chassis Cab, the forecast shows a NOx sensor among the top repairs anticipated.

-CarBeast models suggest that a Check Engine Light in a 2011 BMW M3 will very likely require the throttle actuator repair.
+CarBeast models suggest that a Check Engine Light in a 2011 Dodge Ram Chassis Cab will very likely require a NOx sensor replacement.

 In addition to using data available to, and models generated by, CarBeast, we examined other sources to check for similar findings.